 Storyboard Simulator This will export the Designer file being edited to a Storyboard Engine file and simulates it using the host based Storyboard Engine configuration.

+This controls the current zoom level of the display.
+There are two ways to zoom in an out with the scroll wheel.

+> 1. CTRL+MouseScroll (Windows/Linux) or COMMAND+MouseScroll (Mac) using a wheel mouse or a touchpad will zoom the editor in/out while keeping the selected model object centered on the screen.

+> 2. CTRL+SHIFT+MouseScroll (Windows/Linux) MAND+SHIFT+MouseScroll (Mac) using a wheel mouse or touchpad will zoom the editor in/out on the area at the center of the editor.

-Zoom Display This controls the current zoom level of the display.
-This value can also be adjusted by CTRL+MouseScroll or COMMAND+Scroll using a wheel mouse or touchpad.
-Align and Resize These toolbar actions provide a convenient alternative to manual align- ment by aligning the selected controls automatically with one another.
+> These toolbar actions provide a convenient alternative to manual alignment by aligning the selected controls automatically with one another.
 When a single control is selected the alignment is performed relative to the screen.
 When multiple controls are selected, the alignment is performed relative to each other.

-New Model Elements These toolbar actions provide an alternative to the palette for the quick construction of screens, layers and controls.
-Control Outline These toolbar actions control how the control content is displayed within the editing environment.
+> These toolbar actions provide an alternative to the palette for the quick construction of screens, layers and controls.

+> These toolbar actions control how the control content is displayed within the editing environment.
 By enabling the control outline, a border will be drawn around controls and layers.
 By enabling the wireframe mode, no control content will be drawn, but an outline of the controls is drawn.
-These modes can be used to optimize the application layout to avoid un- necessary damage and redraw operations.
-Wireframe The wireframe mode turns off all of the render extension drawing within the controls and shows only an outline of the controls, layers, and screens similar to what is provided by the Control Outline functionality.
-This functionality is useful to minimize the amount of control overlap that occurs so as to prevent excessive redraw damage areas.
+These modes can be used to optimize the application layout to avoid unnecessary damage and redraw operations.

+> The wireframe mode turns off all of the render extension drawing within the controls and shows only an outline of the controls, layers, and screens similar to what is provided by the Control Outline functionality.

+> This functionality is useful to minimize the amount of control overlap that occurs so as to prevent excessive redraw damage areas.